Beautiful Monster: Composition

 "Beautiful Monster" consists lyrically about being attracted to a dangerous woman.
 August Brown of the Los Angeles Times compared the "topical and sonic" content of the song to Lady Gaga's work on The Fame Monster, specifically the lyrical basis of "Bad Romance" and "Monster".
 The song is written in common time with a maintaining tempo of 125 beats per minute, written in F minor, and Ne-Yo's vocals range two octaves from F4 to B♭5.

 Ne-Yo described the song to UK music writer Pete Lewis: "The song itself is a small piece of a much larger puzzle.
 In that the album it comes from - Libra Scale - is based upon this short story that I wrote, which basically follows these three characters who are forced to choose between money-power-and-fame versus love...
 And the song 'Beautiful Monster' actually represents the mind-state of the man in the story whenever he comes into contact with his love interest-slash-nemesis.
 Whose name is Diamond Eye, and who really is best described as 'a beautiful monster'!
 You know, she's forbidden fruit; she's that girl who you know is gonna be nothing but trouble...
 But - because she's so intriguing - even if it literally might cost you your life, you still cannot resist her aura.
 Which is where the hook 'She's a monster, a beautiful monster; But I don't mind' comes from!"
+Critical with the song, he later described the song as "Closer's "ugly cousin."